First Live Photos of the 2023 BMW X7 Facelift

-The new BMW X7 Facelift made its debut in New York City today, alongside the BMW 7 Series (G70) and first-ever i7 electric limousine.
-The content on the new 7 Series is under embargo until April 20th, but the X7 is not.
-So today, we’re going to give you an exclusive first look at the BMW X7 Facelift and its new design.
+The new BMW X7 Facelift made its debut in New York City today, so we’re going to give you an exclusive first look at the BMW X7 Facelift and its new design.
+It was the BMW X7 M60i that debuted the X7 family in NYC, a bold statement fro the Bavarian automaker.
+Not only because this is the first M60i model to come to market, but also because it’s the boldest and most powerful X7 ever made.

 First BMW M60i Model